learnk8s/learnk8s.io/src/advancedKubectl/content.md

 ![](asciicast-plugins-krew.gif)

 As you can see, krew itself is a kubectl plugin.
-That means, you **install krew** in essence like any other kubectl plugin.
-You can find the detailed installation instructions on the [GitHub page](https://github.com/GoogleContainerTools/krew/#installation).
+That means, **installing krew**  works in essence like installing any other kubectl plugin.
+You can find the detailed installation instructions for krew on the [GitHub page](https://github.com/GoogleContainerTools/krew/#installation).

 The most important krew commands are as follows: